evan-erdos/trail-of-cthulhu/step-outline/act-0/scene-6.md

 He takes **PROFESSOR BIRCHWELL**'s notebook, and asks them if they know anything about a weapon.
 If the `Players` feign ignorance, he lets them go.
+They then need to covertly follow him to the Soviet base.